 DPI refers to the number of dots (pixels) per inch.
 Why is this important?
 If an image is too small, you might not be able to order a large size print or other photo product.
 A general rule of thumb for image size versus print size is the image size should be at least the size of the print you want multiplied by 300, at 300 DPI.
 For example, if you want to order a 4×6 print, the image size should be 1200 pixels (4 x 300) by 1800 pixels (6 x 300) at 300 DPI.
 If the image size was half of that (600 by 900), then the 4×6 print would likely come out distorted or pixilated if you were to order a print.

 Mobile cameras have made huge strides in digital imaging quality. iPhone offers 12 mega pixels on the front facing lens.
 Android based devices vary with even higher output.
 Instagram, Facebook, and other mobile social applications compress images for fast loading which restricts printing to small sizes.
 For best results, avoid using Instagram and Facebook for editing or storage when intending to print.

 *Your mobile phone can print up to 30×40″ while remaining clear and sharp!

 No more guilt!
 A system for your phone photos with a mobile app that doesn’t require photo uploading!
 Swipe your favorite 30 images into a mobile box.
 A 4×4″ story box filled with REAL archival photographs arrives each month.

-One of the big challenges of digital imaging is aspect ratio & cropping for print.
-Not only are there thousands of ways to take a photo, but all hardware is…
+One of the big challenges of digital imaging is aspect ratio & cropping.
+Not only are there thousands of ways to take a photo, but all hardware is not…